Jōmon people: Morphological characteristics

 Male skull of the late Jōmon period (replica).
 Excavated at Miyano Kaizuka (Iwate Prefecture).
 Exhibition in National Museum of Nature and Science.

 Although there is regional variance among different Jōmon remains, they displayed an overall coherent morphology.
-Historically, the Jōmon people were classified as "South Mongoloid" or "Proto-Mongoloid"; displaying specific affinities with Native Americans and to an extent, Negrito samples.
+Historically, the Jōmon people were classified as "South Mongoloid" or "Proto-Mongoloid".
+The Sakhalin Ainu tooth morphology displayed specific affinities with Native Americans and to an extent, Negrito samples.

 They broadly resemble groups such as "[...]
-Southeast Asians, Upper Paleolithic Asians, or Northeastern Asians, as well as present-day indigenous populations of the Ainu of Hokkaido and Ryukyu Islanders".
+Southeast Asians, Upper Paleolithic Asians, or Northeastern Asians, as well as present-day indigenous populations of the Ainu of Hokkaido and Ryukyu Islanders", as well as Cro-Magnon populations.
 Certain Jōmon features indicate long-term adaptation to a hunter-gatherer lifestyle and to an extent, colder climates.
 Close morphological similarities also exist between the Jōmon people and the ~33,000 to 23,000 years old Liujiang man from Guangxi, China and the Minatogawa Man from Okinawa.

-The Jōmon additionally display affinities with putative Australo-Papuan groups, specifically prehistoric populations from Southern East Asia, such as the Hoabinhian hunter-gatherers, and Northern China, such as the Upper Paleolithic Zhoukoudian remains.
+The Jōmon and Ainu also display phenotypic affinities with putative Australo-Papuan groups and Veddha people, specifically prehistoric populations from Southern East Asia, such as the Hoabinhian hunter-gatherers, and Northern China, such as the Upper Paleolithic Zhoukoudian remains.
 They possessed traits such as 'dolichocephalic calvaria, large zygomatic bones, remarkably prominent glabellae and superciliary arches, concave nasal roots, and low and wide faces', yet were genetically closer or ancestral to later East Asians despite phenotypic discontinuities.
 These Paleolithic variations were lost in modern Eastern Asian populations due to long-term demographic replacement.